 Your provider may recommend against knee or hip replacement surgery if you have any of the following:

-- Extreme obesity (weighing over 300 pounds)
+- Extreme obesity (weighing over 300 pounds or 135 kilograms)

 - Weak quadriceps, the muscles in the front of your thighs, that can make it very hard for you to walk and use your knee

 - Unhealthy skin around the joint

 - Previous infection of your knee or hip